 You can use the LEFT function to get value from the counting from the left.
 Here, you can see that we have used this function to extract value from text or number values.
 In the formula, the 1st argument is used to identify the value and the second one represents the number of characters you want to extract.

 You are welcome to download the practice workbook from the link below.

-Excel LEFT Function
+Introduction to Excel LEFT Function

 The LEFT function is categorized under the TEXT functions in Excel.
 This function returns a specified number of characters from the start of the provided text string.

 - Function Objective:

 This function is used to find the several characters of a text from left according to the number you provide.